Our Dynamic Landscape: Geology, Culture, History

 From atop Clayton's Overlook, learn about the geological, cultural and historical landscape of the area from the highest point on the property.

-NEW: A companion piece to this exhibit is now part of our permanent collection inside the Powell Visitor Center.
+IN 2017, a companion piece to this exhibit was made a part of our permanent collection inside the Powell Visitor Center.
+(See below.)

 It's a Long Story

-This 4' x 4' wall exhibit delineates the Geologic Timeline to put the passage of time since the Hadean Period to the present in a concise and easy to grasp visual display.
+"It's a Long Story" was installed inside the Powell Visitor Center in 2017.
+This 4' x 6' wall exhibit delineates the Geologic Timeline to put the passage of time since the Hadean Period to the present in a concise and easy to grasp visual display.